An Algorithm to compute the Kronecker cone and other moment cones: Step 0: Compact stabilizers and nonempty interior hypothesis

-Let $K$ be a compact Lie group, acting on a real representation $V$.
-Then, there exists a subgroup $H\subset K$ and a dense open subset $\Omega$ of $V$ such that for any $v\in\Omega$, the stabilizer $K^v$ is conjugate to $H$.
-The subgroup $H$ (defined up to conjugacy) is called the {\it principal isotropy of $V$}.
+There exists a subgroup $H\subset K$ and a dense open subset $\Omega$ of $\VV$, such that, for any $v\in\Omega$, the stabilizer $K_v$ is conjugate to $H$.
+The subgroup $H$ (defined up to conjugacy) is called the {\it principal isotropy of $\VV$}.
 See e.g. \cite[Section~I.5]{Dieck}.

 The dimension of $H$ is also the generic dimension of the stabilizer in $\mathfrak k=\Lie(K)$.
-Call it the {\it principal isotropy dimension of $V$} and denote it by $\Pid(V,\mathfrak k)$.
-The algorithm is based on the following well known consequence of the slice Theorem \cite[Section~I.5]{Dieck}:
+Call it the {\it principal isotropy dimension of $\VV$} and denote it by $\Pid(V,\mathfrak k)$.
+We compute $\Pid(\VV,\mathfrak k)$ using the following well known consequence of the slice Theorem \cite[Section~I.5]{Dieck}:

-\begin{lemma} Let $v\in V$.
+\begin{lemma} Let $v\in \VV$.
 Consider $T_vK.v=\mathfrak k v$.
 Then

 \end{lemma}